GuillaumeR16/env_claims_detector/README.md

 Now let’s look at the numbers!

 Disclaimer: among the different models used for predicting environmental claims, the one implemented with the GPT3 davinci model stands out as the best performer in terms of accuracy, precision, and recall, with respectively 90%, 73,61% and 82%.
 However, the analysis in this model and the ada model will be deferred to a later stage, as they were not constructed from scratch but rather sourced from diverse resources towards the end of our project.
 In the beginning we want assess and comment the performances of more “in-house” that we have built and fine-tuned.
+Hence, our initial focus will be directed towards the examination of the following models:
+- BOW
+-  TF-IDF
+-  Doc2Vec
+-  Word2Vec
+-  and DistilBERT.

+Furthermore, all of these models have been evaluated using the following classification methods:
+- Logistic Regression
+- KNN
+- Decision Tree
+- and Random Forest

-Hence, our initial focus will be directed towards the examination of the following models: BOW, TF-IDF, Doc2Vec, Word2Vec, and DistilBERT.
-Furthermore, all of these models have been evaluated using the following classification methods: Logistic Regression, KNN, Decision Tree, and Random Forest.
-In the end, we have 20 models to analyze.
-Every model has been fined-tuned.
-This code and the fine-tuning of all the models are present in the following notebook: XXXX.ipynb
+In the end, we have a total of 20 models to analyze, each with three performance metrics.
+All of the models have undergone fine-tuning.
+You can find the code and details of the fine-tuning process for all the models in the following notebook: XXXX.ipynb.

 The tables presented below display the performance scores for each model.